vippsas/vipps-psp-api/vipps-psp-api.md

 If this property is set to `true`, it will cause a push notification to be sent to the given phone number immediately, without loading the landing page.

-If the sale unit is not whitelisted, this property is ignored.
+If the sale unit is not whitelisted, an error message will be returned.

 If you need to be whitelisted, instructions for this can be found in the [FAQ](https://github.com/vippsas/vipps-psp-api/blob/master/vipps-psp-api-faq.md#can-i-skip-the-landing-page).